tseguin715/Amazon-product-recommender/README.md

 1. Take in user input of ratings
 2. Detect which departments the products belong to
 3. Fit a separate model with all users and rating data for each department, which include the user's
-4. Return recommendations for each department ('You may also like in these departments...')
+4. Return recommendations for each department
-5. Find other products based on cosine similarity to the highest-rated items
-6. Return the additional recommendations ('Additional recommendations include...')

 Data source: https://nijianmo.github.io/amazon/index.html